-The process a product goes through from ideation through to being removed from the shelves.
+The Product Life Cycle process a product goes through from ideation through to being removed from the shelves.

 Each stage of the process requires different strategies and expectations.
 Knowing where your product is in the life cycle can help you successfully market it.

-By now you should understand the Product Life Cycle and the characteristics of each of its five stages.
-You also learned tips for creating an appropriate strategy for each of them, even if you’re a digital marketer and you aren’t selling physical goods.
+By now, you should understand the Product Life Cycle and the characteristics of each of its five stages.
+You also learned tips for creating an appropriate strategy for each of them and how to use the product life cycle to influence your decisions — even if you’re a digital marketer and you aren’t selling physical goods.

-Now it’s time to dedicate yourself to reach maturity and extend it for as long as possible.
+Now it’s time to dedicate yourself to reaching maturity and extending it for as long as possible.